solana-labs/ecosystem/projects/Gamerplex.md

 discord: https://discord.com/invite/metaplex
 ---

-GAMERPLEX is a NFT marketplace based on the Solana network and is a fork of the open-source Metaplex protocol.
+GAMERPLEX is an NFT marketplace based on the Solana network and is a fork of the open-source Metaplex protocol.
 All NFT’s in this marketplace will be playable within the game they have been minted for.
-You can see the releases at the Game Series page where we currently show our Kinland drops.
+You can see releases on the 'Game Series' page where we currently show our Kinland drops.
 Use your Solana Wallet to use Metaplex to connect.